LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Background and Related Work

 We identify key areas of concern for robotic systems by drawing on lessons from fields with a systematic approach to addressing safety failures, such as aviation.
 For example, in the 1991 LAX runway collision, a lapse in situational awareness during a critical handoff of information was a factor in a fatal accident~\cite{hornfeldt2024laxrunwaydisaster,NTSB91}.
 Similarly, human factors, including a lack of situational awareness, communication breakdowns, and reliance on flawed generative text synthesis, may contribute to negative outcomes on robots.
-An illustrative example is the inadvertent contamination of food processing machinery due to misstated robotic instructions.
-This 'misstatements' scenario is noted in Figure \ref{fig:teaser_summary_llm_robot_risks} and an empirical test case in Section~\ref{sec:safety_assessment}.
-The aviation industry's response to accidents, which emphasizes the importance of improved communication protocols, training, and the technical design of physical systems, can serve as a model for mitigating similar risks in HRI systems in general.
-Such processes can serve as a model for implementing and validating lasting mitigations to negative results found in this paper.
+An illustrative example is the inadvertent contamination of food processing machinery due to misstated robotic instructions or erroneous detections, such as mixing up water and bleach containers to add to the intake of a coffee machine (see Sec. \ref{sec:safety_assessment}, \ref{subsec:paradox_of_inclusion}).
+This `misstatements' scenario is noted in Figure \ref{fig:teaser_summary_llm_robot_risks} and an empirical test case in Section~\ref{sec:safety_assessment}.
+The aviation industry's response to accidents, which emphasizes the importance of improved communication protocols, training, and the technical design of physical systems can serve as one model for mitigating similar risks in HRI systems in general, and particularly as a model to inform the implementation and validation of lasting mitigations for negative results found in this paper.